Yordan Alvarez Preview, Player Props: Astros vs. Tigers

 Yordan Alvarez At The Plate

-- Alvarez has reached base via a hit in 59 games this season (of 82 played), and had multiple hits in 17 of those games.
+- Alvarez has picked up a hit in 60 of 83 games this year, with multiple hits 18 times.

-- Alvarez has driven in a run in 36 games this season (43.9%), including 21 games with more than one RBI (25.6%).
-He has also driven in three or more of his team's runs in seven contests.
+- Alvarez has had at least one RBI in 44.6% of his games this year (37 of 83), with two or more RBI 21 times (25.3%).
+He has also accounted for three or more of his team's runs in seven contests.

-- He has scored in 46 games this season (56.1%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.